5 Keys To Overcoming Practice Resistance

 Here’s another spontaneous piano improvisation.
 It’s what I love to do…

 The Chopin Fantaisie Impromptu is one of those iconic pieces of the classical piano repertoire.
 It is arguably played too much so why have I added my performance?
 I think the infinite ways a piece can change in the hands of different musicians is actually very interesting.
 My version is fast but lyrical and I search for an unexaggerated and natural romanticism and warmth.

 Digital pianos vs acoustic pianos

 Digital pianos are constantly improving but not everyone is altogether enthusiastic.
 Throughout history, changes in piano technology have generated dissent.
 Some people resisted changes in the design of the piano, such as the introduction of an iron frame.
 The warmer, rounder richer tone did not appeal to everyone; at least not at first.
 Real pianos are undeniably wonderful, beautiful things.
-Until the advent of physical modelling, I would have told people that practising even on a clapped out acoustic piano was preferable to working on a dead, soulless sampled piano.
+Until the advent of physical modelling, I would have told people that practising even on an old, clapped-out acoustic piano was preferable to working on a dead, soulless sampled piano.

 Digital pianos are not all equal

 Sampled digital pianos still feel rather lifeless to me.
 The sound of a sampled piano is made from recordings of notes played on a fine acoustic instrument.
 They are great in terms of objective sound quality, but in the more subjective matter of their response to the expressive fingers of an imaginative, skilled pianist, I find them woefully lacking.